david125tran/LLM-Fine-Tuning-Lab/README.md

 | Baseline (untrained) | **0.630** | 0.635 | 0.628 | 0.629 |
 | Fine-Tuned | **0.680** ↑ | 0.676 | 0.675 | 0.672 |

+- **How the Model Learned Medical Reasoning: 🧠** In this project, the LLM improved not by memorizing answers, but by learning the underlying patterns and reasoning frameworks typical of medical multiple-choice questions.
+By fine-tuning on clinical scenarios, the model learned how to apply medical reasoning to new questions, allowing it to generalize effectively beyond the training set.

 ---